sez11a/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 - Setting Up the Mobile SDK
 - Creating the Liferay Android Sample Project
-- Calling Liferay Services in your Android App
+- Accessing Liferay Services in your Android App
-- Using Custom Services in your Android App
+- Accessing Custom Services in your Android App
 - Using the Android SDK
 - Using the iOS SDK